2016 Award Recipient: Bonnie Rice, Former Executive Director of the Sanford Housing Society

 - Specific examples of incorporating tenant or community interests into housing programs or projects.

 - Challenges faced and/or overcome in achieving new approaches, especially those later recognized as “visionary”

 - New tools or techniques that reduced reliance on government funding to develop or deliver affordable housing.

 - Serves low income households

 Denise LeBlond (1948-1995)

-Denise LeBlond devoted her career and her time to helping make a difference in her community, as well as across British Columbia and nationally.
-She worked tirelessly to advocate for affordable housings on a community level, to develop new housing programs for BC, and to keep non-profit housing on the national agenda.
+Denise LeBlond devoted her career and personal time to help make a difference in her community, throughout British Columbia and across Canada.
+She worked tirelessly to advocate for affordable housing on a community level, to develop new housing programs for BC, and to keep non-profit housing on the national agenda.

 Recipients 1999 – 2016